Warner Bros. Television Studios: Cartoon Network Studios

-Cartoon Network Studios is the production arm of Cartoon Network, and started operating in 1994 as a division of Hanna-Barbera until 2001 when the latter absorbed into Warner Bros.
+Cartoon Network Studios is an American production company and the main animation studio for Cartoon Network and its associated channels.
+It started operating in 1994 as a division of Hanna-Barbera until 2001 when the latter absorbed into Warner Bros.
 Animation.
-Located in Burbank, California, the studio primarily produces and develops animated programs and shorts for Cartoon Network and later Cartoonito.
-In the 2010s and beyond, their programs began to expand into their sister companies Adult Swim and HBO Max.
-So far, the company has only produced one theatrically released film, The Powerpuff Girls Movie, distributed by its sister company, Warner Bros.
-Pictures.
+Located in Burbank, California, the studio primarily produces and develops animated programs and shorts for Cartoon Network, Adult Swim, Cartoonito and HBO Max.
+The company has only produced one theatrically released film, The Powerpuff Girls Movie, distributed by its sister company, Warner Bros.
+Pictures; its commercial failure prompted the company to stop theatrical releases of its films, though Regular Show: The Movie was released to theaters at a limited capacity.
+The studio also produces live-action series for Adult Swim and formerly Cartoon Network under various pseudonyms.

-The actual animation service for their productions is done overseas, mainly in South Korea at Digital eMation, Saerom Animation, Rough Draft Korea, and Sunmin Image Pictures, with pre-production and post-production being United States-based.

 Warner Bros.
 Animation

 Warner Bros.
 Animation Inc. is an American animation studio closely associated with the Looney Tunes and Merrie Melodies characters, among others.
 The studio is the successor to Warner Bros.
 Cartoons, the studio which produced Looney Tunes and Merrie Melodies cartoon shorts from 1933 to 1963, and from 1967 to 1969.
-Warner reestablished its animation division in 1980 to produce Looney Tunes–related works, and TBS merged with Time Warner (later called WarnerMedia) in 1996.
+Warner reestablished its animation division in 1980 to produce Looney Tunes–related works, and Turner Broadcasting System (who bought MGM/UA which owned pre-1950 Looney Tunes/Merrie Melodies shorts) merged with Time Warner (later called WarnerMedia) in 1996.
 It replaces Warner Bros.
-Cartoons and since March 2001, it also replaces Hanna-Barbera as well.
+Cartoons and Warner Bros.
+Feature Animation; since March 2001, it also replaces Hanna-Barbera as well.

 In recent years, Warner Bros.
-Animation has focused primarily on producing television and direct-to-video animation featuring characters Looney Tunes, Scooby-Doo, Tom and Jerry, Hanna-Barbera library, Superman, Batman and Wonder Woman created by other properties owned by Warner Bros., including DC Comics, the MGM cartoon studio (via Turner Entertainment Co.) and Hanna-Barbera Productions.
+Animation has focused primarily on producing television and direct-to-video animation featuring characters of Looney Tunes, Tom and Jerry, and Scooby-Doo created by other properties owned by Warner Bros., including MGM cartoon studio (via Turner Entertainment Co.) and Hanna-Barbera Productions.

-Williams Street

-Williams Street Productions, LLC, d/b/a Williams Street and formerly known as Ghost Planet Industries, is an American animation and live action television production studio the in-house production arm of Cartoon Network’s late night adult block Adult Swim.
-Mike Lazzo and Keith Crofford oversaw operations for the building for most of its existence.

-In December 2019, co-founder Lazzo retired from the company, with business partner and co-founder Crofford retiring the following year.
-Michael Ouweleen was named president in 2020.